tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 Scriptless Scripts are digital signatures, created only through the execution of a smart contract through the implementation of Schnorr signatures.

-The concept of Scriptless Scripts was borne from MimbleWimble, which is a blockchain design that with the exception of kernels and their signatures does not store permanent data.
-Fundamental properties of MimbleWimble include both privacy and scaling both of which require the implementation of Scriptless Scripts.
+The concept of Scriptless Scripts was borne from Mimblewimble, which is a block chain design that with the exception of kernels and their signatures does not store permanent data.
+Fundamental properties of Mimblewimble include both privacy and scaling both of which require the implementation of Scriptless Scripts.

 ---

 ## Rationale for Scriptless Scripts

-Bitcoin, Ethereum and other blockchains have implemented a scripting language as a means to describe smart contracts and enforce their execution.
+Bitcoin, Ethereum and other block chains have implemented a scripting language as a means to describe smart contracts and enforce their execution.
 These scripting languages allow one to execute smart contracts where coins can be spent under specified conditions, namely lock, multiparty, delay etc.

 The script must be downloaded, witnessed and validated, preventing compression and aggregation; and since these cryptocurrencies have every transaction published and downloadable by all, they are not very fungible or private, as one is able to discern the rules applied to each individual coin and thus distinguish between coins.
 This has ramifications for commercial confidentiality, as the details of financial transactions are revealed, which compromises the real world purpose of these systems.